TNG/momo-scheduler/README.md

 - `example 4` will be run at midnight every weekday

 If your application is not running while a cron job should start, the missed run will not be started when your application resumes.
-This is the case for interval jobs, though - if the time of the next run of an interval job has already elapsed after the application restarted, the job will be run immediately.
+This is the case for interval jobs, though - if the time of the next run has already elapsed after the application restarted, the job will be run immediately.

 The benefit of cron jobs is that you can control the exact time of execution.
 They are also not restricted to a constant interval.